 Nadia lives with her father and her mother.
-Her duties at home include gathering firewood, caring for children and making beds.
+At home, duties include gathering firewood, caring for children and making beds.
+Her father is sometimes employed as a farmer and her mother is sometimes employed as a farmer.
 There are 6 children in the family.
-Her father is sometimes employed as a farmer and her mother is sometimes employed as a farmer.

 As part of Compassion's ministry, Nadia participates in church activities, Bible class and Vacation Bible School.
 She is also in high school where her performance is above average.
 Singing, telling stories and playing house are her favorite activities.